Defense Meteorological Satellite Program: History

+declassification of the DSAP mission and release of some of its performance data.
+In December 1973 the Defense Department changed the name to the Defense Meteorological Satellite Program (DMSP).
+On 1 June 1998, the control and maintenance of the satellites were transferred to National Oceanic and Atmospheric Administration (NOAA) in order to reduce costs.

 DMSP was to be replaced by the Defense Weather Satellite System (DWSS) but that was cancelled in 2012.
 In 2017, the Air Force awarded a contract to build the first of the new defense weather satellites, the Weather System Follow-on Microwave (WSF-M) satellite.

 Losses of satellites

 2004 explosion

 In 2004 the USAF weather satellite DMSP Block 5D-2 F-11 (S-12) or DMSP-11, launched in 1991 and retired in 1995, exploded in orbit with debris objects generated.
 It seems likely the fragmentation was due to either a battery explosion or to residual fuel in the attitude control system.
 Later, propulsion was identified as the "assessed cause" of DMSP-11 explosion.

 2015 explosion and debris field

 On 3 February 2015, the 13th DMSP satellite — DMSP-F13 launched in 1995 — exploded while in a Sun-synchronous polar orbit leaving a debris field of at least 43 to 100 large fragments and more than 50,000 pieces smaller than 1 millimeter.
 The Joint Space Operations Center at Vandenberg Space Force Base, Lompoc, California is monitoring the expanding debris field, and "will issue conjunction warnings if necessary".
 The cause of the explosion was the rupturing of an onboard battery due to a design flaw (no collision with another object took place).